University of Manchester Courses

 - Social Anthropology

 - Fall Term versus Fall Semester – Arcadia distinguishes between the fall "term" and the fall "semester" at the University of Manchester.
-Students who intend to study for the fall "term" are restricted to study in the following subject areas:

 - Fall Term = Semester 1 = September through December